 What Can You Do To Protect Your Health?

-“Buy your medicines from a reputable pharmacy”, advises Dr Ehlers.
-“It can be very difficult to distinguish between counterfeit products and the real medicine.
-However, when purchasing medicines, you should carefully check that the packaging is intact, properly sealed and clearly labelled with dosing, the holder of the certificate of registration, batch number and expiry date.
-All medicines should be provided with a package insert that clearly describes the characteristics of the medicine, how to take it and the details of the holder of the certificate of registration. “
+“Buy your medicines from a reputable pharmacy”, advises Dr. Ehlers.
+“It can be very difficult to distinguish between counterfeit products and real medicine.
+However, when purchasing medicines, you should carefully check that the packaging is intact, properly sealed, and clearly labeled with dosing, the holder of the certificate of registration, batch number, and expiry date.
+All medicines should be provided with a package insert that clearly describes the characteristics of the medicine, how to take it, and the details of the holder of the certificate of registration.”

-“Most importantly, see your doctor sooner than later if you have a health problem, and especially something like ED.
-It might take a little courage if you feel self-conscious, but it’s not necessary to suffer and it could prevent some serious consequences in the future.
+“Most importantly, see your doctor sooner rather than later if you have a health problem, especially something like ED.
+It might take a little courage if you feel self-conscious, but it’s not necessary to suffer, and it could prevent some serious consequences in the future.
 Remember that things will also get a lot worse if you unintentionally poison yourself on top of that!”